 This is a family favorite and I think you’ll like it too.
 It goes well with beef, poultry, pork, or fish so you’ll end up making it again and again.

-1 (7 oz) package mixed dried fruit(I actually used several snack packs so I had a combination of dried raisins, dried berries, and dried tropical fruit)
+- 1 (7 ounces) package mixed dried fruit(I used a combination of dried raisins, dried berries, and dried tropical fruit)